MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-ModuleManifest.md

 ### -DefaultCommandPrefix
 Specifies a prefix that is prepended to the nouns of all commands in the module when they are imported into a session.
-Enter a prefix string.
 Prefixes prevent command name conflicts in a user's session.

 Module users can override this prefix by specifying the Prefix parameter of the Import-Module cmdlet.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: String